Your controller should be an integral part of your strategic plan to scale. In fact, they should be a tactical partner in most aspects of growth.

 8).
 All Debt is Bad

 It isn’t.
 It really is that simple.
 While you certainly want to show investors and other stakeholders that you’re in a good cash flow position, if you’re reinvesting in order to grow, that’s a perfectly acceptable reason to be short-term in the red.
 Your controller should be fundamental in that decision-making process.
 They should be able to demonstrate to your stakeholders the financial projections to support that investment in growth.
 Debt used in a responsible way can be very beneficial to accelerate growth.
 In fact, in many instances, compared to equity, debt can be cheaper, providing tax savings to a company.
+In this blog we go into more details about the debt-to-equity ratio and how to use debt to your advantage.

 When you are ready to scale, the last thing you need is someone on your team impeding your growth.
 Use the eight signs above to know if your controller is holding your business back.